Back to Blog

 alt="Descriptive text">

-The sizes attribute tells the browser how much screen space the image will occupy, preventing unnecessary downloads of oversized images.
+The sizes attribute tells the browser how much screen space the image will occupy in the page layout, preventing unnecessary downloads of oversized images.
+Using srcset without sizes is one of the most common beginner mistakes — the browser is forced to guess layout width and typically over-downloads.

 Responsive Images for Mobile Devices

 Mobile images require special consideration.
-Smaller screens and slower networks mean that file size matters more than ever.
+Smaller screens and slower networks mean that file size matters more than it does on desktop.
 Responsive images ensure mobile users receive lightweight images without sacrificing clarity on high-density displays.

 Using the <picture> Element

-The <picture> element gives developers more control when resizing alone isn't enough.
-It allows different image versions based on media conditions, which is especially useful for art direction.
+The <picture> element gives developers more control when resizing alone is not enough.
+It allows different image versions based on media conditions, which is especially useful for art direction — where you want a portrait crop on mobile and a wide landscape crop on desktop.

 <picture>